Greg Jefferys Hepatitis C blog deals with all the issues associated with hepatitis C

 Test Costs Are Cheaper in Wealthy Countries

-In the USA, for a person without health insurance, a viral load test will cost a minimum of US$100.
-A genotype test will cost a minimum of US$150.
-A Liver Function Test will cost around US$40.
+In the USA, for a person without health insurance, a viral load test will cost a minimum of US$120.
+A genotype test will cost a minimum of US0.
+A Liver Function Test will cost around US$45.

-In Bosnia, the Philippines, Thailand or Nigeria a genotype test will cost about US$250.
-In Nicaragua, the second most impoverished nation on Earth, a genotype test will cost about US$800 and must be sent to Cuba because there are no genotype testing laboratories in Nicaragua. (ref)
+In Bosnia, the Philippines, Thailand or Nigeria a genotype test will cost about US0.
+In Nicaragua, the second most impoverished nation on Earth, a genotype test will cost about US0 and must be sent to Cuba because there are no genotype testing laboratories in Nicaragua. (ref)

 Many Third World countries have no RNA or genotype testing facilities. (ref)

-This work will propose alternative testing options for people with Hepatitis C in low income situations that will enable treatment and then post treatment monitoring for people in low-income situations.
-These may be poor people in rich countries such as the USA or poor people in poor countries such as Nigeria or Nicaragua, Serbia or the Philippines.
+This work will propose alternative testing options for people with Hepatitis C in low income situations that will enable treatment and then post treatment monitoring for these people without bankrupting them or putting them into years of debt from loan sharks and money lenders.
+The people that this applies to may be poor people in rich countries such as the USA or poor people in poor countries such as Nigeria or Nicaragua, Serbia or the Philippines.

 Because viral load and genotype testing in low income countries is extremely expensive relative to a person’s income, the best option for people infected by Hepatitis C in low income countries is to use a drug combination that treats all genotypes of Hepatitis C. Sofosbuvir 400mg + Daclatasvir 60 mg for 12 weeks is an effective treatment against all genotypes of Hepatitis C and is the currently the cheapest treatment option available.(Ref)